helenrgeorge/helenrgeorge/README.md

 - 👋 Hi, I’m @helenrgeorge
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m know python, C#, and javascript
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 You can reach me on twitter @helenintech